 Aloe vera grows wild in tropical and arid climates in the world and has both dwarf and large tree-like species that can grow up to 30 feet.
 Dwarf species and hybrids thrive well in shady areas and as indoor plants placed in pots.
 These plants have bluish-grey-green leaves that are thick and fleshy while some varieties have white flecks in the stems.
 It’s a great starter plant and very easy to care for and cultivate.
 It’s also a popular ingredient among consumer products and its extract is clinically proven as an effective medicine.

 Common names: bottle palm, elephant’s foot tree

-Ponytail palms are not true palms but often mistakenly called as such because of their single trunk and with leaves on top.
+Ponytail palms are not true palms but are often mistakenly called as such because of their single trunk and with leaves on top.
 It can grow up to 30 feet tall if planted on the ground but they’re shorter if planted in pots or containers.
 These plants have bulbous trunks that are used to store water and they have long and hair-like leaves that form like a ponytail hence their name.
 It’s easy to cultivate and doesn’t need to be watered always and can tolerate medium to low light for most months of the year.
-However, they need fast-draining soil and not available to sit in water for so long.
+However, they need fast-draining soil and are not available to sit in water for so long.

 Scientific name: Gasteria

 Origin: South Africa

 Common names: ox tongue, cow’s tongue, lawyer’s tongue